top of page

 What is the problem?

 Maine's existing internet infrastructure is a patchwork of individual private networks.
 The middle mile infrastructure supporting these networks was generally not created to support the goal of universal broadband access throughout the state.
-While public and private investments over the last decade, including notably the federally-funded Three Ring Binder, have added essential infrastructure to support this goal, the job is not done and too many areas of Maine remain un- or under-served.
+While public and private investments over the last decade, including notably the federally-funded Three Ring Binder, have added essential infrastructure to support this goal, the job is not done, and too many areas of Maine remain unserved.

 Introducing MOOSE Net!

-Moose Net is a new strategic initiative created by the Maine Connectivity Authority to address these challenges.
-MCA recently joined with key partners and a proposed $53 million project to construct the Maine Online Optical Statewide Enabling Network (MOOSE Net).
-This proposal included a $30 million application for competitive funding from the National Telecommunications Information Administration's (NTIA) Enabling Middle Mile Broadband Infrastructure Program.
+The Maine Online Optical Statewide Enabling Network (MOOSE Net) is a new strategic initiative created by the Maine Connectivity Authority to address these challenges.
+MCA recently joined with key partners to develop a $53 million project to construct the MOOSE Net.
+In June, Maine received a $30 million competitive grant award from the National Telecommunications Information Administration's (NTIA) Enabling Middle Mile Broadband Infrastructure Program.
+The $1 billion program received over $7.5 billion of requests, and Maine’s proposal was one of 32 selected from a pool of more than 260 applications.

-MOOSE Net covers 131 communities, representing over 11,000 unserved local businesses and residents.
+MOOSE Net will cover 131 communities, representing over 11,000 unserved local businesses and residents.
 It will reach more than 200 community anchor institutions, including schools, hospitals, libraries, local government buildings, and civic centers.

-MOOSE Net’s expansion would deploy open-access fiber "highways" that provide an essential backbone network that would:
+MOOSE Net’s expansion will deploy open-access fiber "highways" that provide an essential backbone network that will:

 • Facilitate affordable broadband access to thousands of households along the route.